What is Business?

 IGCSE Business Studies

-Stockport Grammar School also offers a Twilight IGCSE Business Studies option for 3rd and 4th year pupils.
-This involves pupils being taught after school for a 2 year period, with the option of entering for the CIE IGCSE Business Studies examination at the end of the course.
-We are currently working with our first IGCSE cohort and will continue to offer this course in future years.
+Stockport Grammar School also offers a Twilight IGCSE Business Studies option for Fourth and Fifth Year pupils.
+This involves pupils being taught after school for a two year period, with the option of entering for the CIE IGCSE Business Studies examination at the end of the course at the end of the Fifth Year.
+We are currently working with our third IGCSE cohort.

 The department also runs extra classes either during lunchtime or after school on advanced, interesting topics that we would not normally cover on the A-level course.
 These extra sessions also include a programme of speakers from local businesses.